josenova/servican/README.md

 # servican

-[servican.com.do](http://www.servican.com.do) is an online platform that handles appointments and email reminders for the veterinary's patients.
+[servican.com.do](http://www.servican.com.do) is a Ruby on Rails 4 online platform that handles appointments and email reminders for the veterinary's patients.

-Mobile version currently on the works.